Myōshin-ji: Layout

-The complex is quite sprawling, and features a number of winding paths flanked by high walls, so it is easy to become disoriented.
-As is usual in Japanese temple construction, the main buildings are located on the axis from the south gate, in the south-west quadrant of the complex.
-There is a main north–south path connecting the north gate and the south gate, starting parallel to the main buildings, then continuing north, flanked by veering slight, and ending at the north gate.
-There is also an east–west path leading east from the main buildings (starting in the west at Tenju-in, passing between the hattō and butsuden, then ending in the east, after a curve, at Tōrin-in).
-In addition to the direct north–south path, there is a longer path that proceeds east from the north gate, winds past Keishun-in, then terminates in the east–west just south of Daishin-in.
-In addition to these main routes, there are a number of side paths.
-These paths are all lined with sub-temples, generally with a single entrance.
+The complex is quite sprawling, and features a number of winding paths flanked by high walls, so it is easy to become disoriented when walking the grounds.
+As is usual in Japanese temple construction, the main buildings are located on the axis that extends north from the south gate, in the south-west quadrant of the complex.
+There is a main north–south path connecting the north gate and the south gate, which starts parallel to the main buildings, and then continues north, through a slight curve, and ends at the north gate.
+There is also an east–west path leading east from the main buildings (starting in the west at the sub-temple Tenju-in, passing between the hattō and butsuden, then ending in the east, after a curve, at the sub-temple Tōrin-in).
+In addition to the direct north–south path, there is a longer path that proceeds east from the north gate, winds past Keishun-in, and then terminates just south of Daishin-in.
+In addition to these main routes, there are a number of side paths which are all lined with sub-temples, generally each with a single entrance.